 On Day 6, I caught Shauna Hicks' presentation: “Warning, Warning: Tips & Tricks to Avoid Family History Mistakes”.
 At 11 am, I gained further knowledge about writing an interesting family history with Carol Baxter’s talk on “Writing Narrative Non-Fiction”.
 My wife and I shared a nice lunch ...

 Back at sea, sadly heading back for Sydney, meaning the cruise is half over.
 I have no talks to give today.
 My remaining 5 talks will be two tomorrow, two Sunday, and the last one on Monday.
 So today I had a chance to listen and learn.
 As usual, I wasn’t there early enough for the 9 am session.
-But I ...
+But I caught ...

 Day 2, Thu Feb 12 had a full day of sessions.
 Shauna Hicks started off the day talking about “Trove and other National Library of Australia Treasures”.
 Helen Smith was always busy helping with the conference at the back of the room.
 Jill Ball and Anthea Phillips Natalya Mills, from Clean Cruising, ...